Hexagon/pup/docs/src/examples/worker/README.md

 `cd` to `/docs/src/examples/worker` directory.

-Start example by running `pup run` if pup is installed, or something like `deno run -A ../../../pup.ts run` if not.
+Start example by running `pup foreground` if pup is installed, or something like `deno run -A ../../../pup.ts foreground` if not.

 Success!